My Home and Alphabet Group ‘GMUBH’

 - Visually challenged may be given corrugated/textured sight words to read.

-- The Teacher may inform the peer buddies about their role in helping.
+- The teacher may inform the peer buddies about their role in helping.

-- The Teacher will have the demonstration video with ISL ready.
+- The teacher will have the demonstration video with ISL ready.

 Key skill/knowledge the child will acquire: Students will become familiar with a few sight words.

-Refer to the below video link as shown in Week 3 Day 5 in the My Body (part 2) and Alphabet group ‘SODER’ for the procedure of ‘Introducing sight words’ game.
+Refer to the video ‘Passing the parcel’ game from Week 3 Day 5 of the ‘My Body’ (part 2) and Alphabet group ‘SODER’.

 Refer to the ‘LSRW’ Adaptation and Strategies given in the Main page of My Home and Alphabet group ‘GMUBH’ if there are any neuro-diverse children in the class.